 Relevant information is circulated to the Directors in advance of meetings.
 The business reports monthly on its headline performance against its agreed budget, and the Board reviews the monthly update on performance and any significant variances are reviewed at each meeting.
-Senior executives below Board level attend Board meetings routinely, and at least once per year, to present business updates.
+Senior executives below Board level attend Board meetings as may be requested by the Board to present business updates.

 The Executive Team receives input from the senior management of the companies within the Group and heads of Group functions.
 They are responsible for formulation of the proposed strategic focus for submission to the Board, the day-to-day management of the Group’s businesses and its overall trading, operational and financial performance in fulfilment of that strategy, as well as plans and budgets approved by the Board of Directors.
 The Executive also manage and oversee key risks, management development and corporate responsibility programmes.
-The Chief Executive Officer reports to the plc Board on issues, progress and recommendations for change.
+The Chief Executive Officer and Chief Financial Officer report to the plc Board on issues, progress and recommendations for change.

 The Board is supported by the Audit, Remuneration, Nomination and Risk committees.
 Each committee has access to such resources, information and advice as it deems necessary, at the cost of the Company, to enable the committee to discharge its duties.
 The terms of reference for these committees can be found on the Time Finance website, www.timefinance.com.

 Principle 10: Communicate how the Company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders

 Time Finance communicates with shareholders through the Annual Report and Accounts, full-year and half-year announcements and other trading updates, the Annual General Meeting (AGM) and one-to-one meetings with existing or potential new shareholders.
 A range of corporate information (including all Company announcements and presentations) is also available to shareholders, investors and the public on our corporate website, www.timefinance.com.